02 Nov Growing Grass in Shaded Areas

 Growing grass in shady conditions is a common challenge for many homeowners.
 It is common knowledge that grass cannot be grown in total shade (like all plants, grass requires sunlight to photosynthesize), but the questions “how much shade is too much?” or “what is the least amount of sunlight required to grow a healthy lawn?” are asked very frequently.

 The short and simple answer to this question is that in order to survive, a lawn using certain shade tolerant varieties will need at least four hours of direct sunlight, preferably from 10 am to 2 pm.
 To thrive, a lawn needs even more sunlight.
 For lawns that receive less than four hours of direct sunlight, an alternative groundcover should be considered.
+This Sod University article talks about the different types of shade and grass that grows in shade.

 Managing Shady Landscapes

-The three major factors to consider when managing shady landscapes are 1) the kind of shade challenge the lawn is facing, 2) the shade tolerant grass options available in the region, and 3) fungal disease in shady landscapes.
+The three major factors to consider when managing shady landscapes are 1) the kind of shade challenge the lawn is facing, 2) the shade tolerant grass options available in the region and 3) fungal disease in shady landscapes.

 Different Kinds of Shade & Changing Shade